 One of the best ways to achieve this is to be a good listener.
 Show interest in what other people have to say to you.
 Be agreeable with them and put your points across in the natural openings.

-See life from your attackers point of view with empathy and You can disolve the problem, in most cases.
-It is difficult to be patient and trust the process to produce results, but we can do it... with practise.
+See life from your attackers point of view with empathy and you can disolve the problem, in most cases.
+It is difficult to be patient and trust the process to produce results, but we can do it... with a little practise.

-Aikido and conflict resolution are a perfect match and compliment each other.
-Morihei Ueshiba, the founder of Aikido was an exceptional human being and a true master of Aikido and the Martial Arts.
+and conflict resolution are a perfect match and compliment each other.